2 Peter 3

 2 Peter 3 is the third (and final) chapter of the Second Epistle of Peter in the New Testament of the Christian Bible.
-The author identifies himself as "Simon Peter, a bondservant and apostle of Jesus Christ" and the epistle is traditionally attributed to Peter the Apostle.
-Alternatively, it is considered a work of Peter's followers, written between 60-90 CE.
+The author identifies himself as "Simon Peter, a bondservant and apostle of Jesus Christ".
+The epistle is traditionally attributed to Peter the Apostle, but some scholars consider it to be a work of Peter's followers, written between 60 and 90 CE.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 18 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: